Accounts

 sacctmgr show user withassoc format=account,user,defaultaccount where user=$USER

-In order to specify the account for a single job use option -a with the account name to use as value.
-Alternatively overwrite the default account with environment variables in listed in the table below.
+In order to specify the account for a single job use option -A with the account name as value.
+Alternatively overwrite the default account with environment variables listed in the table below.
 Note that these variables have precedence over account setting defined with meta-commands.

 Variable Description